 The A-BAT was officially introduced as a hybrid truck concept during the North American International Auto Show in Detroit, Mich., in Dec.
 2007, and, as you know, concepts don't always get past this phase.
 But Toyota announced in Sept.
 2008 that it was planning to make the concept a reality when the company revealed the truck would undergo mass production.
 Although no concrete details about the sale of the vehicle are available, the A-BAT will be one of very few compact pickup trucks available, and its hybrid technology system could make it even more of a standout in the truck market.
 If gas prices remain unstable and truck enthusiasts find it harder and harder to pay for high gas and diesel prices, the A-BAT just might put Toyota one step ahead of the competition.

-For more information about Toyota's A-BAT and other hybrid vehicle technology, truck on over to the links on the next page.
+For more information about Toyota's A-BAT and other hybrid vehicle technology, truck on over to the links below.

 - Automobile.com.
 "Toyota A-BAT Moving Toward Production; Diesel Tundra Cancelled For Now."
 Sept.
 22, 2008.
 (March 22, 2009) http://blogs.automobilemag.com/6300186/green/toyota-a-bat-moving-toward-production-diesel-tundra-canceled-for-now/index.html

 - Stewart, Ben.
 "Inside Toyota's A-BAT Concept: Detroit Auto Show Preview."
 Popular Mechanics.
 Feb.
 2008.
 (March 22, 2009) http://www.popularmechanics.com/automotive/new_cars/4242964.html

 - Vella, Matt.
 "Inside Toyota's Hybrid Truck."
 BusinessWeek.com.
 Dec.
 28, 2007.
 (March 22, 2009) http://www.businessweek.com/print/innovate/content/dec2007/id20071221_761295.htm